hmonroe/guiguts/README.txt

 Version 0.3.8 Unicode menu is now broken into two pieces so it does not run off the screen where Mac users cannot see it.
 Also, the Unicode popup has a pulldown list to change UTF blocks.
-No more DOS Windows for WinGuts.exe.

 Version 0.3.7 Fixed problem with <blockquote><p><p> and more broadly only inserts a </p> if there is an open <p> and only inserts a <p> if there is not